Plate theory (volcanism): Yellowstone

 Geological map of northwest USA showing Basin and Range faults and basalts and rhyolites <17 Ma.
 Blue lines represent approximate age contours of silicic volcanic centres across the Eastern Snake River Plain and a contemporaneous trend of oppositely propagating silicic volcanism across central Oregon.

 Yellowstone and the Eastern Snake River Plain to the west comprise a belt of large, silicic caldera volcanoes that get progressively younger to the east, culminating in the currently active Yellowstone Caldera in northwest Wyoming.
 The belt, however, is covered with basaltic lavas that display no time progression.
 Being located on a continental interior, it has been studied extensively, though research has consisted largely of seismology and geochemistry aimed at locating sources deep in the mantle.
 These methods are not suitable for developing a plate theory, which holds that volcanism is associated with processes at shallow depths.

 As with Iceland, volcanism in the Yellowstone-Eastern Snake River Plain region must be understood in its broader tectonic context.
-The tectonic history of the western United States is heavily influenced by the subduction of the East Pacific Rise under the North American Plate beginning around 17 Ma.
+The tectonic history of the western United States is heavily influenced by the subduction of the East Pacific Rise under the North American Plate, beginning around 17 Ma.
 A change in the plate boundary from subduction to shear induced extension across the western United States.
-This brought about widespread volcanism, commencing with the Columbia River Basalt Group which erupted through a 250-km-long zone of dikes that broadened the crust by several kilometres.
+This brought about widespread volcanism, beginning with the Columbia River Basalt Group which erupted through a 250-km-long zone of dikes that broadened the crust by several kilometres.
 The Basin and Range province then formed via normal faulting, producing scattered volcanism with especially abundant eruptions in three east–west zones: the Yellowstone-Eastern Snake River Plain, Valles, and St. George volcanic zones.
 Compared with the others, the Yellowstone-Eastern Snake River Plain zone is considered unusual because of its time-progressive silicic volcano chain and striking geothermal features.